-Everyday over the next few months, we'd meet at that same street and run away to our secret spot.
-Under the shade of the trees, we'd rip each others flesh away and lay in just our bones beneath the leaves.
-We'd giggle and smirk as we'd drape our skins over the branches like a canopy.
-Or tie them to the strongest trunks to swing from gory, homemade hammocks.
+months, we'd meet at that same street constant complaints about my epidermis and run away to our secret spot.
+Under had ceased.
+But she never once questhe shade of the trees, we'd rip each oth- tioned me.
+After all, I was inarguably ers flesh away and lay in just our bones mature now.
+And I continued to venture beneath the leaves.
+We'd giggle and out to the cherries to fulfill my wants. smirk as we'd drape our skins over the One day, however, the street corner was branches like a canopy.
+Or tie them to empty.
+I ran to the orchard and called the strongest trunks to swing from gory, out her name, but she was nowhere to be homemade hammocks.
 Sometimes we'd eat whole handfuls of the fruit and discuss how miserable both of our lives had become living in a world that makes everybody wear such uncomfortable skin.